District choice

 Step 3

-Use the guide or merchant pages only after the lane is clear
+Use the guide or business pages only after the area is clear

 Providence gets easier when the area question is settled before the individual picks begin.